Languages and Translations

 When you are ready to import your translations, return to this section and click Import Translations.
 Select the language translations you'd like to import.

-Export Bulk Translations - This will download a txt file of all the interface terms used in Aspen, which you can then run through a translation tool such as Google Translate.
+Export For Bulk Translation - This will download a txt file of all the interface terms used in Aspen, which you can then run through a translation tool such as Google Translate.
 When you are finished, upload the translated file via Import Bulk Translations.
-Important - make sure your current interface translation matches the language of the translation you are importing.
-For example, if you are uploading a Russian translation, make sure you are currently have the Russian interface active.

 If you are actively working on a translation and do not want it to show publicly to patrons yet, you can go to Aspen Administration > Languages and Translations > Languages > select the language you are working on > check Display To Translators Only.